standardnotes/docs/docs/self-hosting/configuration-options.md

 ### Disabling new user registrations

-This is one of the features that will be deprecated soon in favor of Auth service.
+This features will soon be deprecated in favor of Auth service.
 For now it is configurable in both Syncing Server JS and Auth.

 - `DISABLE_USER_REGISTRATION`: disable the option to register new users on the server.